SEO Optimization Strategy for Large Travel Ticketing Website

 We can’t claim that it was only removing the duplicate content that influenced the traffic as we carried out several key tasks simultaneously.
 However, it is the set of correctly implemented tasks that led to such a result.

 When your site has millions of links that lead to each other within your site, ensure that the highest priority pages get the most mentions.
-Therefore, it is vital to study the internal linking of the entire site to understand the current situation and formulate the tasks for its optimization.
+Therefore, it is vital to study the internal linking of the entire site to understand the current situation and formulate the tasks for SEM for a ticketing website.

 The scope at the start of interlinking optimization